Lcfvs/Sandbox.js/README.md

 [required] String   src                : the script url<br />
 [optional] String   callbackName       : the closure name<br />
-[optional] Function onReadyStateChange : the function to listen the sandbox readyState<br />
+[optional] Function onReadyStateChange : the function listening to the sandbox readyState

 The readyState :